jeatt/jeatt.github.io/README.md

 # jea.tt

 This is the source code for http://jea.tt.
 Site is built in Jekyll and Compass and hosted on Github (obviously).
 Clearly no site here yet either.
+Development is being done out in the open because in this case there's no reason for me to manage a separate dev site, and I'll be pleased to chart the project's history through commits.
+As soon as the site is launched this file will be updated, so if you're reading this the site isn't done yet and there are probably cats everywhere.